Event Coordinator Job Description, Duties, and Responsibilities

 What Does an Event Coordinator Do?

-An event coordinator can be said to be an individual who is in charge of or handles a wide range of events that normally include weddings, conventions, and professional gatherings/meetings.
+Event coordinators handle a wide range of events that normally include weddings, conventions, and professional gatherings/meetings.

 In some cases, event coordinators may work for event planning/organizing bodies while in some other cases, they may operate on a freelance basis.

-The planning process entails finding a suitable location and date for the event and drawing up a budget that will cover the cost of the entire event (which is usually dependent on the financial capability of the client).
+The event planning process entails finding a suitable location and date for the event and drawing up a budget that will cover the cost of the entire event (which is usually dependent on the financial capability of the client).

 In a situation whereby an event coordinator does not work for a particular company that already has a venue, the event coordinator will be saddled with the responsibility of scanning or searching for an appropriate venue for his/her client.

-It is the duty of the event coordinator to receive and review bids that have been made by vendors (this may include caterers, photographers, video coverage personnel etc) so as to decide on which bid is more acceptable and affordable.
+It is the duty of the event coordinator to receive and review bids that have been made by vendors (this may include caterers, photographers, video coverage personnel etc.) so as to decide on which bid is more acceptable and affordable.

 Towards the commencement of the event, the coordinator after having decided on which venue to use, works closely with the on-ground staff at the preferred venue in a bid to make sure that all venue specifications are correct and in order.

 In some situations also, the event coordinator may be required to organize extra services/activities like transportation of guests from their different locations, accommodation for guests that are coming from far places and even food services on the day of the event.

 During the course of the event, the coordinator is usually present at the venue of the event.